 Summarising some of the work that The Tweed Foundation has undertaken over the preceding month….

-The 2014 Tweed Auction of autumn Salmon fishing went live in May.
-All proceeds to help with the Tweed Foundation’s work.
-Further details can be found here.
+The 2014 Tweed Auction of autumn Salmon fishing took place in June.
+There is still fishing in October and November this season available through the Auction, and all proceeds go towards helping with the Tweed Foundation’s work.
+Further details on fishing dates still on offer can be found here.

 Further information on The Tweed Foundation, including detailed reports and the full Tweed Fisheries Management Plan can be found on its dedicated website.